Discover folk - the CRM for people-powered businesses

 Frequently Asked Questions

-Busy freelancers often use CRMs like folk, Hubspot, Zoho, and Less Annoying CRM.
-These platforms offer varying features to manage client relationships, track projects, and streamline workflows, ensuring efficient business operations.
+Growing teams of 20-50 people often use CRMs like folk, Hubspot, Zoho, and Less Annoying CRM.
+These platforms offer varying features to manage client relationships, coordinate team activities, track projects, and streamline collaborative workflows, ensuring efficient business operations across multiple departments.

-Yes, depending on the complexity of your process.
-If you handle multiple clients, projects, and communications, a CRM can help you stay organized, automate tasks, and improve client management.
+Yes, especially for teams of 20-50 people.
+With multiple team members handling various clients, projects, and communications, a CRM helps you stay organized, coordinate activities, automate tasks, and improve overall team collaboration and client management.

-Yes, folk’s CRM is designed to meet freelancers' needs with features like contact enrichment, LinkedIn integration, customizable pipelines, and AI-powered tools.
-These functionalities streamline workflows, enhance communication, and improve overall productivity for freelance professionals.
+Yes, folk CRM is specifically designed to meet the needs of growing teams with features like contact enrichment, LinkedIn integration, customizable pipelines, AI-powered tools, and seamless collaboration features.
+These functionalities streamline team workflows, enhance communication coordination, and improve overall productivity for organizations of 20-50 people.